 Why do institutions resist change?
 When I ask this question in a group, I hear several theories.
 Some people like to point to traits of personality: “People fear the unknown,” somebody says.
 “People dislike change,” Around the room, heads nod.

 Others blame the culture of the congregation or denomination they happen to be serving.
 Pastor Johnson from Wisconsin says, “Lutherans are conservative by nature.”
 Not listening, the Reverend Dr. Hester Washburn says, “What do you expect?
 This is New England.”
 Father White offers a joke: “How many Episcopalians does it take to change a lightbulb?
 What—change!?”
 They each believe—at least until they start to hear each other—that if it weren’t for their group’s unique brand of stuck-in-the-mudness, change would be much easier.

 I have a different theory.
-Institutions resist change, not because of any special trait personality or culture, but because that’s what an institution does.
-Or better yet, because that’s what an institution is.
-An institution is a way of getting people to engage in repetitive behavior.
+Institutions resist change, not because of any special trait of personality or culture, but because that’s what an institution does.
+Or better yet, that’s what an institution is—a way of getting people to engage in repetitive behavior.
 Resistance to change, in other words, is baked in to the whole concept.
 People show up for work or meetings, unlock doors, publish newsletters, lead worship, prepare lessons, sweep floors, and practice music—all on schedule.

 If anyone suggests that a church quit worshiping on Sunday morning and shift to Tuesday instead—or that it can wait another month to get the website back online—any institution worthy of the name is ready with an answer: No. Most of the time change-resistance is a good thing in an institution, responsible for most of the good it does.